Field Matters: A Lightweight LLM-enhanced Method for CTR Prediction: Preliminaries

-\textbf{LLM-enhanced CTR Models.} To fully exploit semantic knowledge, Large Language Models (LLMs) \cite{achiam2023gpt, dubey2024llama} have been extensively investigated for enhancing traditional CTR models \cite{xi2024towards, li2023ctrl, sun2024large, qiu2024ease, chen2024elcorec}.
+To fully exploit semantic knowledge, LLMs have been extensively investigated for enhancing traditional CTR models.
 As illustrated in Figure~\ref{fig:field}, existing LLM-enhanced CTR methods primarily operate at the instance level or user/item level.
 Typically, these approaches first organize the features of users, items, or instances into textual descriptions, which are then provided as prompts to the LLM for reasoning or summarization.
-The resulting semantic knowledge, often at the user/item or instance level, is further encoded into semantic embeddings to augment traditional CTR models (see Section~\ref{sec:related_work} for details).
+The resulting semantic knowledge, often at the user/item or instance level, is further encoded into semantic embeddings to augment traditional CTR models.

 However, due to the large scale of users/items and instances in real-world applications, such strategies incur prohibitive computational costs during training, inference and encoding.
-For example, on representative datasets such as Amazon Video Games and MovieLens-1M, the total training time of existing LLM-enhanced CTR methods (e.g., KAR \cite{xi2024towards}, LLM-CF \cite{sun2024large}, CTRL \cite{li2023ctrl} and EASE \cite{qiu2024ease}) is over 290 times (on average) that of standard CTR models on average (see Appendix~\ref{sec:appendix-experiments-time-complexity} for details).
+For example, on representative datasets such as Amazon Video Games and MovieLens-1M, the total training time of existing LLM-enhanced CTR methods (e.g., KAR \cite{xi2024towards}, LLM-CF \cite{sun2024large}, CTRL \cite{li2023ctrl} and EASE \cite{qiu2024ease}) is over 290 times (on average) that of standard CTR models on average (as shown in Figure~\ref{fig:motivation_empirical}).
 Moreover, the complex and voluminous semantic knowledge generated at the user/item or instance level is often difficult for traditional CTR models to effectively assimilate and utilize.
 Given these limitations, it is imperative to explore new paradigms for integrating semantic knowledge into CTR models.